Critical use of GenAI: Creation

 Truth is, there are no good reasons to do so, but there is a real risk that students self-sabotage and skip over the process itself.
 Their reasons will vary from self-doubt to time pressure to just not really enjoying the friction that comes with learning.
 As a teacher, you can counteract these tendencies by being upfront with students about the value of struggle during ideation.
 You can also make sure that you monitor or even assess their process, to put the incentives in the right places.

 Alternatively, you can allow them to use LLMs for creation while emphasising critical thinking, which is the topic of this post.
-Building on the tentative framework for critical thinking about GenAI, here we will look at the creation of artefacts or ideas, the subcategories in Brachman's ontology (Brachman et al., 2024).
+Building on the tentative framework for critical thinking about GenAI, here we will look at the creation of artefacts or ideas, two subcategories in Brachman's ontology of GenAI use cases (Brachman et al., 2024).

 | Category | Subcategory | Description |